 Some simple F#/ReScript code

 Dark and F# and ReScript are very similar.
 Here's an example function in F#:

 body, first a string, then an int, then a float, and finally we call the

 anotherFunction function with all three parameters as arguments.

 In Dark this would be written:

-As you can see, apart from how the function is written, the only
+As you can see, apart from the function signature, the only difference is that

-OCaml is a very large influence on Dark, and Dark will continue to grow some more of OCaml's features.
+Dark, ReScript, and F# are all influenced by OCaml.
+Though Dark is currently a subset of these languages, Dark will continue to grow some more of their features.
 We'll discuss the similarities and differences as we go through language features.

-OCaml is a strongly typed-language.
+ReScript/F# are strongly typed-languages.
 Dark aspires to be, but it doesn't have a type-checker yet.
-This shows the biggest difference in working in OCaml, that the compiler will refuse to compile if the types are wrong.
+This shows the biggest difference in between working in these languages, that the compiler will refuse to compile if the types are wrong.